kevfev/AutomanPy/README.md

 Server Started on port 50051 ...
 ```

 Now, we can run python scripts that can connect to this local automan server to run automan jobs.
 First, we will need to create an adapter.
 Currently, only Mechnical Turk adapters are supported.
-To create an adapter, we must supply an access_id, access_key, any additional options for the adapter e.g. sandbox mode(need to add more options later), and the type of the adapter.
-Then, we pass the adapter and
+To create an adapter, we must supply an access_id, access_key, and any additional options for the adapter (e.g. sandbox_mode(need to add more options later)), and the type of the adapter.
+We then pass the adapter and desired port number for the RPC server (default 50051).

 ```
 adapter = {